 Online, GRADED COURSE

-In this course, students are introduced to indigenous media technologies by actively discussing in 10 units/sessions different questions, issues and problems:
+In this course, students are introduced to indigenous media technologies and social media activism by actively discussing in 10 units/sessions different questions, issues and problems:

 How do indigenous people produce, distribute and utilize audiovisual media?